JWatson1102/Project_3/README.md

 <hr>

-<h3>Please find in our repository the source data files which we cleaned.
-You can also find the databases we created with these to import into SQL.</h3>
+<h3>Above, please find our repository with the source data files which we cleaned.
+You can also find the databases we created with these to import into SQL, and all the needed files we created to make this website functional.</h3>

 <br>